-Problem gambling is gambling behavior which causes disruptions in any major area of life: psychological, physical, social or vocational.
+A gambling disorder is gambling behavior which causes disruptions in any major area of life: psychological, physical, social or vocational.

-Compulsive gambling is a progressive addiction characterized by:
+Compulsive gambling is a progressive disorder characterized by:

 — Increasing preoccupation with gambling